How to Make a French Cleat

 Setting the blade 2″ to 3″ above the workpiece produces the least friction and the least amount of heat.
 But it also creates a greater chance for injury because more of the blade is exposed.
 I set my blade about an ⅛” above the material.
 Setting the blade an ⅛” above the material helps to reduce injuries because a smaller amount of the blade is exposed.

-Long push sticks provide less control over a workpiece and creates a pivot point.
-Creating a pivot point could allow your hand to fall into the blade.
-Instead of a push stick, I use a push block like this one.
-It has a lower center of gravity, so it doesn’t create a pivot point like a push stick.
+Long push sticks provide less control over a workpiece and create a pivot point, which could allow your hand to fall into the blade.
+Instead of a push stick, I use a push block with a lower center of gravity so it doesn’t create a pivot point like a push stick.

 Use a piece of scrap wood to run a test piece to make sure everything is adjusted the way you want before making any cuts on the pieces for your project.